KRVPerera/sense/docs/SERVER.md

 ## Overview

 This project implements a cloud-based solution for handling CoAP data.
 The server listens for CoAP data, writes it into an InfluxDB database, and visualizes the data using Grafana.
-The implementation utilizes Docker for easy deployment, and the entire system can be deployed on an AWS EC2 instance.
+The implementation utilizes **Docker for easy deployment**, and the entire system can be deployed on an AWS EC2 instance.

 ## Prerequisites